The author of The Storm-Keeper's Island picks five fantastic stories about islands, so ...

 Michael Morpurgo was Children's Laureate 2003 to 2005.
 He is an award-winning writer who believes in 'literature over literacy' and has written scores of imaginative and suspenseful books for children.

 Anne Fine was Children's Laureate 2001 to 2003.
 She writes for both children and adults and her interest in politics and social issues comes across in many of her books.

 Quentin Blake was Children's Laureate from 1999 to 2001.
 Best known for his collaborations with some of the leading writers in children's books, he has an unmistakable drawing style and has truly championed illustration.

 Everything you need to know about the laureateship and the current author-illustrator in the role, Lauren Child.

 Lauren Child is a multi-award-winning, bestselling writer and artist whose books are known and loved the world over: creator of characters Clarice Bean, Ruby Redfort and Charlie and Lola.

-Everyone who supports the Waterstones Children's Laureate and makes the role possible.
+Find out about everyone who supports the Waterstones Children's Laureate and makes the role possible.

 Use the Bookfinder to find the perfect book for you, your family and friends.

 Best new books